-(2) Includes U.S. \$250 million variable rate debt outstanding at December 31, 2023 (2022: U.S. \$250 million), with the full notional amount hedged using an interest rate swap at 1.47 percent.
+(3) Includes U.S. \$250 million variable rate debt outstanding at December 31, 2024 (2023: U.S. \$250 million), with the full notional amount hedged using an interest rate swap at 1.47 percent.

-(3) The U.S. dollar denominated non-revolving term loan is designated as a hedge of the Company's net investment in selected foreign operations with a U.S. dollar functional currency.
+(4) The U.S. dollar denominated non-revolving term loan is designated as a hedge of the Company's net investment in selected foreign operations with a U.S. dollar functional currency.

-(4) The noninal interest rate is the weighted average of all drawn credit facilities based on Pembina's credit rating at December 31, 2023.
-Borrowings under the credit facilities bear interest at prime, Bankers' Acceptance or SOFR rates, plus applicable margins.
+(5) The nominal interest rate is the weighted average of all drawn credit facilities based on Pembina's credit rating at December 31, 2024.
+Borrowings under the credit facilities bear interest at prime rates, the Canadian Overnight Repo Rate Average ("CORRA"), or the USD Secured Overnight Financing Rate ("SOFR"), plus applicable margins.
 The impact of interest rate hedges described in the footnote above are not reflected in this figure.